Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Background, New Challenges, and Achievement

 Given a constraint, if its outcomes are limited to algebraic complex numbers, we succinctly call the constraint an {\em algebraic constraint}.
 When all input instances are only algebraic constraints, as we noted earlier, we can further eliminate the constant constraints and thus strengthen the main theorem.
 To describe our next result, we introduce a special notation $\sharpcspplus_{\algebraic}(\FF)$ to indicate $\sharpcspstar(\FF)$ in which (i) all input instances are limited to algebraic constraints and (ii) free unary constraints take neither of the forms $c\cdot \Delta_0$ nor $c\cdot\Delta_1$ for any constant $c$.
 Similarly, $\#\mathrm{SAT}_{\algebraic}$ is induced from $\#\mathrm{SAT}_{\complex}$ by limiting node-weights within algebraic complex numbers.
-The power of AP-reducibility leads us to establish the following corollary of the main theorem. \begin{corollary} Let $\FF$ be any set of complex-valued constraints.
-If $\FF\subseteq\ED$, then $\sharpcspplus_{\algebraic}(\FF)$ is solvable in polynomial time; otherwise, $\sharpcspplus_{\algebraic}(\FF)$ is at least as hard as $\#\mathrm{SAT}_{\algebraic}$ under AP-reductions. \end{corollary}
+The power of AP-reducibility helps us establish the following corollary of the main theorem. \begin{corollary} Let $\FF$ be any set of complex-valued constraints.
+If $\FF\subseteq\ED$, then $\sharpcspplus_{\algebraic}(\FF)$ is solved in polynomial time; otherwise, $\sharpcspplus_{\algebraic}(\FF)$ is $\#\mathrm{SAT}_{\algebraic}$-hard under AP-reductions. \end{corollary}

 This corollary will be proven in Section \ref{sec:main-theorem}.
 A key to the proof of the corollary is an AP-equivalence between $\sharpcspstar_{\algebraic}(\FF)$ and $\sharpcspplus_{\algebraic}(\FF)$ for any constraint set $\FF$, where the subscript ``$\algebraic$'' in $\sharpcspstar_{\algebraic}(\FF)$ emphasizes the restriction on input instances within algebraic constraints.
 This AP-equivalence is a direct consequence of the elimination of $\Delta_0$ and $\Delta_1$ from $\sharpcspstar_{\algebraic}(\FF)$ and this elimination will be demonstrated in Section \ref{sec:elimination}.